joshbhamilton/hadoop/README.md

 Description
 ===========

+This is a modification of the [Opscode Hadoop recipe](https://github.com/opscode-cookbooks/hadoop).

-Installs Apache hadoop and sets up a basic distributed cluster per the quick start documentation.
+Installs Apache Hadoop and sets up a pseudo-distributed configuration.
+Used primarily with Vagrant setup.

 Requirements
 ============